thephez/backup-readme/platform/markdown/tutorial-register-a-name-for-an-identity.md

 # What's Happening

 After initializing the Client, we fetch the Identity we'll be associating with a name.
 This is an asynchronous method so we use _await_ to pause until the request is complete.
 Next, we call `platform.names.register` and pass in the name we want to register, the type of identity record to create, and the identity we just fetched.
 We wait for the result, and output it to the console.

-[block:callout]
-{
-  "type": "info",
-  "title": "Wallet Operations",
+> 📘Wallet Operations
+>
+> The JavaScript SDK does not cache wallet information.
+It re-syncs the entire Core chain for some wallet operations (e.g. `client.getWalletAccount()`) which can result in wait times of  5+ minutes.
+>
-  "body": "Currently, the JavaScript SDK does not cache wallet information, and therefore, it re-syncs the entire Core chain for some wallet operations.
-This can result in wait times of  5+ minutes.\n\nAn upcoming release will add a persistence feature to cache wallet information during initial sync so that subsequent access is much faster.
-For now, the `skipSynchronizationBeforeHeight` option can be used to only sync the wallet starting at a certain block height."
+> A future release will add caching so that access is much faster after the initial sync.
+For now, the `skipSynchronizationBeforeHeight` option can be used to sync the wallet starting at a certain block height.
-}
-[/block]